unixpickle/cubezapp/README.md

 # TODO

- * Recode No Solves screen
  * Re-implement Dropdown with animations
- * Use animation for showing Stats contents after first solve
- * Implement averages in footer
  * Implement times list in footer
  * Implement graph in footer
  * Implement accounts system